 6. Track Your Calories and Macros

-Next, measure and track your calories and macros using an app like MyFitnessPal.
+Next, measure and track your calories and macros using an app like MyFitnessPal or my free calorie tracker spreadsheet.
 This will ensure that you are staying on track with your diet and reaching your goals.

 If you’re not currently tracking your food intake, I highly recommend starting as it will help give you a better understanding of how many calories you are eating each day and which foods contain what macronutrients.